 Use this feature to select the type of device to be used for system boot.
 The options are Legacy, UEFI, and Dual.

 FIXED BOOT ORDER Priorities

-This feature prioritizes the order of bootable devices from which the system will boot.
+The Boot Options below (depending on Boot Mode) prioritize the order of bootable devices from which the system will boot.
 Choose an entry from top to bottom to select devices.

 Legacy Boot Option #1~#8